GWC-DCMB/ClubCurriculum/contributing.md

     ```

 If you need a refresher, Software Carpentry has a lesson on [Version Control with Git](http://swcarpentry.github.io/git-novice/).

+### Dependencies

+We teach with [Google Colab](https://colab.research.google.com), which has all of our dependencies already installed.
+However, we recommend editing the notebooks by running [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) on your local machine.
+The minimum required dependencies are listed in the [environment file](environment.yml).
+You're welcome to use your package manager of choice (Kelly's recommendation: [conda](https://docs.conda.io/en/latest/miniconda.html)).

 ## Creating or editing